dai-shi/use-context-selector/README.md

 To make it work like original React context, it uses [useReducer cheat mode](https://overreacted.io/a-complete-guide-to-useeffect/#why-usereducer-is-the-cheat-mode-of-hooks) intentionally.
-It also requires `useContextUpdate` to behave better in Concurrent Mode.
+It also requires `useContextUpdate` to behave better in concurrent rendering.
-(You don't need to use it in Legacy Mode.)
+Its usage is optional and only required if the default behavior is unexpected.

 ## Usage